 Virginia crimes are charged as either misdemeanor or felony offenses.
 A misdemeanor is considered a less serious crime than a felony, with a maximum jail sentence of one year.
 Violent crimes, high dollar property crimes, and serious drug crimes are generally considered felonies and carry prison sentences of up to life in prison.
 Certain crimes, such as DUI and assault, may be charged as either a misdemeanor or a felony, depending on the circumstances surrounding the offense.
 For example, first offense DUI is a misdemeanor punishable by up to a year in jail, but subsequent offenses may be charged as felony DUIs.
 Assault is generally charged as a misdemeanor, but aggravated assault is considered a felony.
 Other crimes remain firmly planted in the misdemeanor category, such as disorderly conduct.

 Assault is a pretty general term, when in actuality there are a number of different crimes that fit that description.
-Domestic violence and battery are other charges that might be confused for assault.
-Our assault lawyer page will have more information about these types of laws and the charges you could face if you are found to violate them.
+In Virginia, assault and battery are combined into one charge, encompassing a variety of offenses including harmful physical contact.
+Domestic assault and battery is another charge that may be confused with simple assault, but is characterized by assault between family or household members.
 Most simple assault and battery cases are tried as Class 1 misdemeanors, which carry a maximum penalty of one year in prison and $2,500 in fines.
 But the penalties for more severe cases escalate quickly.
-It’s important to contact an attorney to get a better understanding of these laws.
+Our assault lawyer page will have more information about these types of laws and the charges you could face if you are found to violate them.

 Our site also offers information about reckless driving, which is more than just a traffic infraction in the Commonwealth of Virginia.
-In most states excessive speed is a traffic violation.
-In Virginia, excessive speed and certain actions are considered reckless driving.
+In most states, driving at excessive speeds is a traffic violation.
+In Virginia, excessive speed and certain other driver actions are considered reckless driving.
 This is a criminal misdemeanor and can be punished by up to a year in jail.
-There is an extensive list of things that constitute a reckless driving violation in the state of Virginia, they include but are not limited to:
+There is an extensive list of actions that constitute a reckless driving violation in the state of Virginia, which includes but is not limited to:

 - Driving in excess of 20 mph above the posted speed limit